jdupak/diploma-thesis/src/00_thesis.md

 # Comparison of Internal Representations

 Executing a borrow checker with an external analysis engine involves two key steps.
 The first is collecting relevant program information, referred to as _facts_.
 The second step is evaluation of these facts using the external engine.
-Before we can discuss the _collection_ of facts, a clear understanding of how programs are represented inside the compiler is essential.
+Before we can discuss the _collection_ of facts, we need a clear understanding of how programs are represented inside the compiler.
 We will use the term _internal representation_ (IR) to refer to the representation of the program inside the compiler.
 We will compare the IRs used by rustc and gccrs to highlight the differences between the two compilers.
 This will help us understand the challenges of adapting the borrow checker design from rustc to gccrs.
 First, we will describe the IRs used by rustc and then compare them with those used in gccrs.

 ## GCC and LLVM

 To understand the differences between each of the compilers, we must first explore the differences between the compiler platforms on which they are built (GCC and LLVM).
 We will only focus on the middle-end of each platform, since the back-end does not directly influence the front-end development.

-LLVM is built around a three-address code (3-AD)[^comp1] representation known as the _LLVM intermediate representation_ (LLVM IR) [@llvm, llvm-ir].
+LLVM is built around a three-address code (3-AD)[^comp1] representation known as the _LLVM intermediate representation_ (LLVM IR)[@llvm].
 This IR serves as an interface between the front-ends and the LLVM platform.
 Each front-end is responsible for transforming its custom AST IR[^comp2] into the LLVM IR.
 The LLVM IR is stable and strictly separated from the front-end; therefore, it cannot be easily extended to include language-specific constructs.

 [^comp1]: Three-address code represents a program as sequences of statements (known as *basic blocks*), connected by control flow instructions to form a control flow graph (CFG).